JavaScript Devs, We Hear You

 In a cohesive system, this disappears.

-node ace add @adonisjs/auth
+node ace configure @adonisjs/auth

 await auth.use('web').login(user)